UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

   However, in our experience, the way OverReact and OverReactRedux are currently implemented, and the way built_value is currently implemented, this was *much* slower and caused excessive jank with frequent state updates.
 (See [here](https://github.com/Workiva/over_react/issues/434) for more details.)
 It is much faster in scadnano to have only a few connected components near the top of the View tree, and to pass properties down through the view tree, even though this is annoying and requires modifying every component between the relevant component and its connected ancestor.

+- **add middleware if necessary:** The above description of state, view, and reducers in React/Redux describes an ideal situation in which every reducer and every view is a pure function, dependent only on the state (and also action for reducers), taking no other data as input and affecting no other part of the memory (i.e., having no *side-effects*).
+Of course, sometimes programs need to break this, having side-effects such as saving files, or taking other inputs (for example, some parts of the view may not have enough data to check whether an action is legal to dispatch).

+  This is where middleware comes in.
+It takes care of essentially those parts of the logic that don't fit into the state &rarr; view &rarr; reducer &rarr; state loop.
+Examples include storing data to localStorage, saving a file to disk, loading a file from disk, checking whether an action is legal (for example, `strand_create_middleware_middleware` doesn't create a new strand if the position is occupied).
+Another use is to dispatch a second action in response to the first action.
+One example is `reselect_moved_strands_middleware`, which, after a set of selected strands have been moved, ensures that they remain selected.
+(Due to the immutability of the state, the moved strands are not the same objects as the old strands.
+It is the responsibility of this middleware to clear the set of selected strands, which no longer exist, and select the newly created strands that represent the moved versions of the previous strands.)

+  Much of scadnano was designed before this framework was used, so you'll sometimes see the use of global variables in view code (instead of accessing only the React props), or side effects.
+In general these are not good practice and should be changed eventually.

+  On each action dispatch, the middleware executes *before* the reducer is called.
+All middleware should at some point call `next(action)` to let the subsequent middleware, and reducer, proceed.
+But sometimes the point of the middleware is to stop the action (e.g., if the action is invalid somehow); in this case, it makes sense not to call `next(action)` and let the action "die".

+  *Note:* You need to remember to add the middleware function to the list in the file lib/src/middleware/all_middleware.dart, or it won't be called.
+Remember also to call `next(action)` (unless you actually want to stop the Action from going through).

 TODO: add link to a more detailed tutorial walking through the steps above showing actual code that gets added at each step.